-Management's Discussion and Analysis (Unaudited) (Continued)
+Management's Discussion and Analysis (Unaudited) (Continued) For the Year Ended June 30, 2022

 Government-Wide Financial Statements (Continued)

 The statement of activities presents information showing how CIRM's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., earned but unused compensated leave).